 3. It Can Be a Rewarding Passion

 People quit exercising for all kinds of reasons: going to the gym is too expensive, they don’t have enough time for it or they want to pursue different activities.
 But by far the most disheartening one is the lack of motivation.
-Even though many of us still plan to work out more frequently at the beginning of each new year, we seldom stick to these promises.
+Even though many of us still plan to work out more regularly at the beginning of each new year, we seldom stick to these promises.

 But why is that?
 The answer is simpler than you could ever imagine: because we haven’t found the best routine for us.
 Not liking what you do can turn the whole thing into a drag, which makes you less likely to want to pursue it long-term.
 But because biking can also be a passion or a hobby, not just a sport, you will be far more likely to keep at it.